 This course will provide the student with an understanding of the individuals and institutions responsible for the development and execution of United States foreign policy.
-It will analyze the various historical eras and perspectives on American foreign policy and provide a deeper understanding of the impact that US foreign policy has on individuals, institutions and countries through the mediums of documentary and film.
+It will analyze the

 INR3274 (3.0 credit hours)

 Middle East Foreign Policy

 Addresses the developments in the international politics of the Middle East.
 Explores the region's impact on the relations of major powers and discusses the role of oil in the region.
 Prerequisite: CPO2002, INR2001, POS1041